PotatoJson/CMPM-121-d1/README.md

 **Event-Driven Updates:** All UI elements update instantly in response to player actions.

 **Exponential Scaling:** Upgrade costs increase by 15% with each purchase to provide a balanced sense of progression.

+## Credit

+Toad Soup's CD Clicker for the Idea of centering my clicker game and organization of the buttons